WHAT IS A TUMMY TUCK?

-The operation is usually performed in Dr. George Lefkovits' New York accredited certified operating facility, but in some cases it may be performed in the hospital.
+The operation is usually performed in Dr. George Lefkovits‘s Manhattan accredited and certified operating facility, but in some cases, it may be performed in a hospital.
 An overnight stay is not required.
 A tummy tuck can reduce the appearance of a protruding abdomen, but it also produces a permanent scar that can extend from hip to hip.

 Tummy tuck operations vary in scope and are frequently divided into categories: